ThorsteinnJonsson/kalman-cpp/README.md

 * **Conan (package manager)** - Used for managing dependancies such as the Eigen library.
 More information [here](https://conan.io/).

-### Building the library
+### Building the library (as a standalone project)
-If you are only interested in using the *KalmanCpp* library inside your own project, skip to the next section.
+If you are only interested in using the **KalmanCpp** library inside your own project, skip to the next section.
 Building the library as a standalone-project should only be needed if you plan on contributing to the project or if you want to run the examples.